Mixture-Weighted Ensemble Kalman Filter with Quasi-Monte Carlo Transport: Related Work

 Localization strategies have been proposed to improve scalability~\citep{Robert2017LocalizedEnKPF,Chen2020LWEnKF}, while further hybrid variants target specific regimes such as moderately non-Gaussian priors~\citep{Grooms2021HybridEnKPF} or Lagrangian data assimilation~\citep{Slivinski2015HybridLagrangian}.
 On the theoretical side, convergence and stability results have been established for ensemble Kalman particle filters~\citep{DelMoral2021AnalysisEnKPF} and optimal transport formulations of the EnKF~\citep{Taghvaei2019OTEnKF}.
 Comparative studies such as ~\citep{Pasetto2012EnKFvsPF} further highlight trade-offs between EnKF and particle filter methods.

 The present work builds on these developments by introducing mixture-based importance weighting strategies for the EnKF.
 By combining ensemble transport with principled reweighting using mixture proposals, we extend weighted variants of the EnKF~\citep{Papadakis2010DataAssimilation,vanLeeuwen2019ParticleFilters}, improving robustness in nonlinear and non-Gaussian settings while maintaining computational scalability.
+In practice, however, scalability relies on covariance localization (and often inflation).
+While we do not include localization in our experiments, our theoretical framework also covers localized variants, as discussed in \Cref{sec:generalization_localized_EnKF}.